 Most of the stories and journeys happen again and again moved by these primary human motivations and needs.
 This is the reason why global brands invest millions in campaigns, videos, and narratives, telling the same story in different ways so they can communicate the audience’s deepest desires.
 The scenarios change, the characters change, but the essence of the story is the same.
 The key motivation is the same, and the plot is always similar.

 Carol Person, Ph.D. in Archetypal Narrative Intelligence presents a graphic that shows four main groups of driven motivations and desires:

 Independence → Finding your unique mission and pursuit of identity

 Stability → Have stable structures and safety.

-A brand’s meaning, how it resonates in the public heart and mind, is a company’s most valuable competitive advantage.
+A brand’s meaning and how it resonates with the audience’s heart and mind is the company’s most valuable competitive advantage.